 Table of Contents

-This chapter examines how to bring funding into a free software environment.
-It is aimed not only at developers who are paid to work on free software projects, but also at their managers, who need to understand the social dynamics of the development environment.
-In the sections that follow, the addressee ("you") is presumed to be either a paid developer, or one who manages such developers.
-The advice will often be the same for both; when it's not, the intended audience will be made clear from context.
+This chapter examines how to use money constructively in a free software environment.
+It is aimed not only at developers who are paid to work on open source projects, but also at their managers (and even on up to the executives), who need to understand the social dynamics of the development environment and how money affects them.

 Although money needs to be used carefully, that doesn't mean it can't buy influence.
 It most certainly can.
 The trick is that it can't buy influence directly.
 In a straightforward commercial transaction, you trade money for what you want.
-If you need a feature added, you sign a contract, pay for it, and it gets done.
+If you need a feature added, you sign a contract, pay for it, and (if all goes well) the work gets done and the feature eventually lands in the product.
 In an open source project, it's not so simple.
 You may sign a contract with some developers, but they'd be fooling themselves—and you—if they guaranteed that the work you paid for would be accepted by the development community simply because you paid for it.
 The work can only be accepted on its own merits and on how it fits into the community's vision for the software.
 You may have some say in that vision, but you won't be the only voice.

 24 March 2013: If you're reading this note, then you've encountered this section while it's undergoing substantial revision; see producingoss.com/v2.html for details.

 Kickstarter is the obvious place to start, but there are other funding systems too.
 Look at campaigns that have used indiegogo, snowdrift (if in production by then), ask around for others.
 Use Michael Bernstein's tips on how to do it right.